Cashless society: Criticism in Sweden

 The limited availability of cash in Sweden has caused difficulties for smaller boutiques, shops, and convenience stores, which depend on cash, as they can no longer deposit their daily takings or obtain any change.
 Non-profit organisations, which are very common in Sweden, have also experienced an outsized impact.
+When they organise events and want to take entrance fees or sell items or snacks, many do not carry cash, often there are problems depositing larger amounts of cash into bank accounts, and card reader agreements in banks are expensive.
 In response, Swedish banks have introduced a mobile telephone payment system known as Swish.
 But this system has suffered from many problems.

 The banks (and initially media as well) have dismissed complaints about the change as "a problem for elderly people" only, essentially claiming that some were only struggling to learn new technology, rather than being unhappy with a totally new transaction method.
 Opponents of the change, however, contend that the technological excitement has changed too much too fast, saying that many dangers lurk in the reeds.
 Concerns have been expressed about a rising number of fraudulent transactions, and the fast development of quantum computers contributes to fears of hacking within the system.
 The debate about a cashless Sweden became more complicated when the Swedish authority Myndigheten för Samhällsskydd och Beredskap—MSB or "the Authority for Community Protection and Preparedness" in their writing "Om Kriget Eller Krisen Kommer" ("If war or crisis comes") contained a list of items to store permanently at home to be prepared, which includes "cash in small denominations".
 A wave of negative criticism followed in Sweden from experts outside the banking sphere expressing their concerns.